Nyahallo Drama: The Real Tea

 My Statement Regarding Rumors About Nyahallo

-Over the past several years, another brand has publicly discouraged people from following or supporting Nyahallo, including sharing an Instagram story urging others not to support me.
-They have also made negative statements about me and my brand on social media platforms such as Instagram, Twitter, and Reddit.
+Over the past several years, another brand has publicly discouraged people from following or supporting Nyahallo, including sharing an Instagram story urging others not to support my brand, and spreading false and negative information about Nyahallo's business practices.
+These statements, which include unverified claims of being "unethical," are not true and in my personal experience and opinion, appear to be a deliberate attempt to portray our business unfairly.
+Negative statements about me and my brand have also appeared on platforms such as Instagram, Twitter, and Reddit during the same approximate timeframe.

 For a long time, I chose not to respond publicly to these rumors, hoping the situation would fade on its own.
 However, over the years, the other brand has made statements that, in my opinion, have misrepresented me and my brand, and may still be causing harm to my reputation.
 As a result, I feel I have no choice but to share my side of the story publicly to clarify the facts and address the misunderstandings that have arisen.